wsarisa/discord.js-nsfw-command/README.md

-# discord.js-youtube-video-atinca
+# discord.js-nsfw-command
-When a video is posted to any YouTube channel, it notifies the channel specified in the discord application.
+You can see images under the categories specified in NSFW channels in the Discord application. [+18]